MrHarrison-Reyes/Harrison_Portfolio/README.md

 🤝  I'm open to collaborating on projects regarding data analysis, data visualizations, and education.

 ## Certificates and Degrees:

+### Degrees:
+- Masters of Science in Data Analytics - Southern New Hampshire University (2022)
+- Masters of Education in Secondary Education- University of Massachussets Boston (2015)
+- Bachelor of Arts in History & Education - Massachusetts College of Liberal Arts (2012)

+### Certifications:
 - Python for Data Science and Machine Learning Boot Camp (Udemy)
 - Google Data Analytics Professional Certificate (Google)
 - Google IT Support Professional Certificate (Google)